 First, make sure that, as you lift your legs, your heels never go over your chest or head.
 By doing that, you will make the most challenging portion of the leg lift much more straightforward.
 Instead, raise your legs until your heels are straight up from your hips.

 Second, avoid using momentum and do your best not to rock on your lower back, butt, and pelvis.
-Sure, you can do more work like that, but it takes away the tension from your abs and defeats the purpose of the exercise.
+Sure, you can do more work like that, but it takes away the tension from your abs and defeats the exercise’s purpose.

 And finally, avoid resting your legs on the floor between repetitions.
-Again, it may allow you to do more reps, but at the expense of removing tension from the muscles, you’re trying to develop.
+Again, it may allow you to do more reps, but you’re trying to develop at the expense of removing tension from the muscles.

 How to tone your abs with leg lifts